 Completely Turn Off Your Lathe

-The lathe is a heavy piece of equipment with lots of moving parts.
-It can reach speeds of over 1,000 RPM.
+The lathe is a heavy piece of equipment with lots of moving parts that can reach speeds of over 1,000 RPM.
 Therefore, it’s critical to turn the lathe off and unplug it before you attempt any cleaning or maintenance work on it.
-If you don’t turn everything off, you may inadvertently activate the machine, which can damage internal parts—you could even get your hands stuck in moving parts if you aren't careful.
+If you don’t turn everything off, you may inadvertently turn on the lathe, which can damage internal parts—you could even get your hands stuck in moving parts if you aren't careful.
 Turning it off is vital to your safety.

 Inspect the Lathe Bed

 Before and after every use of the lathe, you need to make sure to clear away any excess woodchips, dust, and other debris on the lathe bed.
 Inspect the bed for any signs of rust or deterioration; if the corroding is not significant, you can apply rust remover and clear it away with a steel wool cleaner.
 Allowing the rust to remain can inhibit the movement of the head and tailstock.

 If your lathe bed is far too rusted for safe or practical use, you may have to look into replacing it.
 This doesn’t require you to replace the entire lathe; the bed can separate from the rest of the machine for quick and safe replacement.
 Don’t work with a bed that’s rusted beyond acceptable standards; it will only negatively affect your productivity and engage you as you work.

 The morse taper is necessary to mount tooling, but it can easily clog with metal filings and fine dust.
 It’s necessary to clean out these small crevices to ensure there is nothing blocking it; allowing them to remain clogged with wood dust and other debris significantly reduces reliability.